 Endless glasses of crisp, delicious champagne were pouring down my throat and I wasn’t even tipsy and I certainly wasn’t feeling sick.

 I am one of those people who rarely drinks, not because I disapprove of it, but because it makes me sick.
 It’s unpredictable — sometimes half a glass of wine will give me a migraine.
 Two glasses and I risk spending the entire next day in bed.

 So, the destination wedding was turning out to be the best party I had enjoyed in a long time; for the first time in years, I was able to enjoy the alcohol that was being served in frightening quantities.

 I laughed at my close friend, the bride, who wasn’t drinking because she hoped she was pregnant and was thus avoiding even a sip of alcohol.
 The thought of accidentally drinking while pregnant is one that never really occurred to me, but it probably should have: I learned a short time later that I was pregnant.

-There’s been a firestorm of outrage over a caution from the Centers for Disease Control and Prevention about women who drink alcohol when they might, possibly, get pregnant.
+There’s been a firestorm of outrage over caution from the World Health Organization and the Centers for Disease Control and Prevention about women who drink alcohol when they might, possibly, get pregnant.

 “There is no known safe amount of alcohol — even beer or wine — that is safe for a woman to drink at any stage of pregnancy,” the CDC says.
 The American Academy of Pediatrics issued a similar warning, citing longstanding advice that no one knows if even one drink is too much.